kubeedge/examples/kubeedge-edge-ai-application/README.md

 # kubeedge ai demo
 ## Description
-This demo contains two general modeule:AI algorithm modules and a zigbee device module.
+This demo contains two general modules: AI algorithm module and a zigbee device module.
 ## Prerequisites
 ### Hardware Prerequisites
 1. CC2531 USB sniffer with firmware has been refreshe